YoussefWindy/Ghost/README.md

 Do you have a younger sibling?
 Are you worried about them going places on the internet they shouldn't?
 This should help you out ;)

-*Please note that you will need to customize this script to your particular device.
+*Please note that you will need to customize this script to the particular device you are trying to sniff.
 Instructions are below.

 ## Authors